 End subject tracking, or end focus on the subject chosen by the camera using auto-area AF.
-Available only when Auto-area AF is selected for AF-area mode.
+Available only when Subject-tracking AF (Z 9 and Z 8 only) or Auto-area AF is selected for AF-area mode.

 Click these buttons to adjust focus by the amount selected with the slider.
 Click + to move the focal point away from the camera, – to bring it toward the camera.